Archive for November, 2009

 I know at least some garden bloggers use a line.
 Daffodil Planter said she has one.
 Townmouse has a variety of drying contraptions.
 It’s getting more fashionable, and there’s, of course, even a blog devoted to the topic.
-How fashionable is it?
-Seems like an opportunity to try out my slick new polling feature.

 We don’t have a ton of stuff blooming in our garden for November.
 Our laundry is actually the biggest show of color today, with one of Anita’s shirts nicely matching the bloom color of the Spicebush and the Fuchsia.
 The spicebush is mostly done blooming, but the fuchsia has climbed into it and from a distance the fuchsia flowers make it look like the spicebush has more than its three or four remnant blooms.